What’s the Average Salary in Germany?

 Average Weekly Hours for Part-Time Workers

-This estimation provides an overview of potential monthly earnings for part-time workers, though actual income may vary depending on the industry and specific job role.
+This estimation provides an overview of potential monthly earnings for part-time workers, though actual income may vary depending on the industry, job role, and specific working hours.

 Tax Classes in Germany and Their Impact on Net Income